ytka/ai-text-shaper/README.md

    - Specify the text for the prompt.

 - `-P, --prompt-path string`
    - Specify the path to a prompt file (text file).
-The string read from this file will be used as the prompt.
+The string read from this file is used as the prompt.

 #### Output Options